Salzgitter: Politics

 After the creation of Salzgitter a state commissar was set in place as provisional Mayer of the city of Watenstedt-Salzgitter.
 After World War II, the military government of the British zone of occupation installed the communal constitution of Britain.
 Furthermore, there is an elected Council in place.
 The Council elects one of its members to Mayor (German: Oberbürgermeister) as leader and representative of the city.
 Besides, since 1946 on there was the Oberstadtdirektor as the Chief Executive of the City Council.
 Since 2001, the office of the leader of the Council and the Chief Executive are merged into one, simply called Mayor.
-Being elected by the people, he represents the city and leads the Council.
+Being elected by the people, the Mayor represents the city and leads the Council.

 Coat of arms

 Salzgitter's Coat of Arms consists of a silver furnace visible behind a silver pinnacle wall on which there is a buckler whose upper ground is green and adorned with two saltern instruments and whose lower ground is gold and adorned with a black sledge and black iron.
 On the red ground behind the furnace, there are two wheaten ears.

 The Coat of Arms stands for the agriculture, which is important for many villages of Salzgitter, on the one hand, and for the industry, which led to Salzgitter's foundation, on the other hand.

 This Coat of Arms is from 1951.
 Before, Watenstedt-Salzgitter had got a different one.
 Also the former town Salzgitter had got various coats of arms from 1854 on.

 Like many German cities, Salzgitter has used the city's logo for some years.
 It is a green field with a white snaking way that narrows towards the horizon.